kramkvol/My-GitHub-Guide/README.md

 ### Languages
 - Czech – B2
 - English – B1
-- German – Currently learning it at university as a hobby; no level yet.
+- German – Currently learning it at university as a hobby (no official level yet

 ## College (2017–2021)
 Programming-related subjects didn’t appear until the winter semester of my second year (2018).